 - Chemicals.
 As with oil and gas processing facilities, chemical processing facilities require significant spending on maintenance and monitoring.
-The average cost of plant construction for chemical assets has increased substantially, which we believe creates a more concentrated focus on asset protection solutions to limit further capital costs.
+The average cost of plant construction for chemical assets has increased substantially (plant construction costs for processing of certain chemical assets have doubled in the past 10 years), which we believe creates a more concentrated focus on asset protection solutions to limit further capital costs.
 Additionally, growing chemical end-markets continue to put strain on existing plants.
 Given their aging infrastructure, growing capacity constraints and increasing capital costs, we believe asset protection solutions continue to grow in importance in maintenance planning, quality and cost control and prevention of catastrophic failure in the chemicals industry. - Pharmaceuticals and food processing.
 Although the pharmaceuticals and food processing industries have historically not employed asset protection solutions as much as other industries, we believe that in the future these industries will increasingly use asset protection solutions throughout their manufacturing and other processes.
 Because these industries use equipment, structures, facilities and other infrastructure similar to those of many of our other target markets, and these assets have reached an age where structural failures are becoming a significant risk we are seeing an increasing demand from those companies looking to protect their existing investments and avoid costly maintenance repairs and revenue losses due to process or manufacturing line shutdowns.
 In addition, advanced NDT is more effective than traditional NDT solutions when testing the principal alloys and materials used in these industries' infrastructure assets.